marklogic-community/corb2/METRICS.md

 # CoRB Metrics FAQ

 * **How can I log the job metrics to the Marklogic error log?**
-    * Logging can be enabled by setting METRICS-TO-ERROR-LOG property in options.
+    * Logging can be enabled by setting METRICS-LOG-LEVEL property in options.
-        + Eg: **METRICS-TO-ERROR-LOG=info**
+        + i.e. **METRICS-LOG-LEVEL=info**
         + Startup message is logged when CoRB job starts up and detailed metrics are logged when the job has finished.
 * **How can I set the log level when logging metrics to the Marklogic error log?**
-    * METRICS-TO-ERROR-LOG property has the following possible values:
+    * METRICS-LOG-LEVEL property has the following possible values:
       +  *none,emergency,alert,critical,error,warning,notice,info,config,debug,fine,finer,finest.*
       + Default value is none ( which means the metrics will not be logged to the error log).
 * **What kind of details are logged?**